 While we are number 1 in science, this is not the case for innovation.
 So this is why I am working so hard to create a European Innovation Council.
 To create more impact from European innovation support.

 If we are successful with an EIC, I believe this will increase even further the success of the ERC.
-The ERC Proof of Concept scheme has shown that there are many fantastic ideas for innovation that come from the ERC projects.
-A future EIC should accelerate the application of these ideas.
+The ERC Proof of Concept scheme has shown that there are many fantastic ideas for innovation that come from ERC projects.
+Future EIC should accelerate the application of these ideas.
 And scale up the successful applications so they have a real impact on people’s lives and wellbeing.

 So the EIC will be a complement to the ERC, not a competitor.